AgusGuevara/webpage/README.md

 # Welcome to my personal web page repo.

-in English:
+In English:

-With the goal in mind of expanding my work and knowlege horizons, I decided to create this webpage.
+With the goal in mind of expanding my work and knowlege horizons, I've decided to create this webpage.
 I took this opportunity to utilize new and challenging techonlogies that I haven't used before.

 Some stuff featured in this webpage: